HuYang719/Machine-Learning-Systems/02-Paper/02_Federated_Learning/00-Advances and Open Problems in Federated Learning.md

 In order to achieve the rate of the 1/sqrt(TKN) convergence rate, the number of local updates K should be smaller than T^{1/3}/N.

+#### Multi-Task Learning, Personalization, and Meta-Learning

+**We note that personalization has also been studied in the fully decentralized setting [459, 59, 504, 19], where training individual models is particularly natural**

+Although different models can give personalization, a global model with suitably featurized also can achieve similar results.
+The challenge is that need auxiliary features (context, user feature) and few public datasets contain these.

+**Multi-Task Learning**: if we consider different client (with local dataset) as a different task, it is similar to multi-task learning.
+MOCHA algorithm for multi-task federated learning, tackling challenges of communication efficiency, stragglers, and fault tolerance.
+Task could be a subset of the clients (based on geographic region, characteristics of the device or user, or relationship).

+**Meta-Learning**: Study personalization and non-IID data.

+#### Adapting ML Workflows for Federated Learning

+#### Communication and Compression

 ## Reading List

+Fully Decentralized Joint Learning Personalized Models and Collaboration Graphs [504]

+MOCHA [424]

+FD [248, 368, 402]

+Communicaiton Efficiency [282]

 MATCHA [469]